After Superman exit, Henry Cavill's next project announced with Amazon: Read details inside

 Henry will star and produce the show set up at Amazon.

-The streaming giant is in final negotiations for the rights of the game.
+The streaming giant is in final negotiations for the rights to the game.
 Vertigo Entertainment will also back the project.

 So far no writers and showrunners are hired.